candrholdings/reactnative-crypto-demo/README.md

   3. Currently, we only know how to translate "Hello" into "Aloha", otherwise, error will be thrown

-3. Consume the Swift method in JavaScript
+3. Consumes the `translateToHawaiian` method in JavaScript
-  1. Open `index.ios.js`
+  1. We will call the `translateToHawaiian` method when the UI is ready, and then output the result in an alert box
-  2. To import the Swift method, we add the following code to the header of the file
+  2. Imports the Swift method by adding the following code to `index.ios.js`

      ```javascript
      import {